Murder of Shelly Dadon

-Shelly Dadon (שלי דדון) was a 20-year-old Israeli girl from the town of Afula who was murdered on 1 May 2014.
-Her body was found the following day by police.
+Shelly Dadon (שלי דדון) was a 20-year-old Israeli woman from the town of Afula who was murdered on 1 May 2014.
+Her body was found the following day by the police.

 Murder and arrest

 Dadon's body was found in Ramat Gavriel, an industrial area of the town of Migdal HaEmek.
 According to her family, she had been on her way to a job interview on the morning of the murder.
 Her corpse was dumped near the location where the body of Yafim Weinstein was dumped after he was murdered in 2009.

 On 16 June 2014, with the gag order still in place, police arrested a 36-year-old taxi driver named Hussein Khalifa, who confessed to having driven Dadon to the industrial park and stabbed her to death.
 Police subsequently arrested Mohammad I'saf of the town of Shfaram, the manager of the cab stand where Dadon got into the taxi, and Hamid Khalifa, brother of Husseim Khalifa.
 Hamid Khalifa and I'saf were later released.
 The matter is being handled as a security investigation.
 Khalifa retracted his confession, but remains in custody.

 On 9 July 2014, Husein Ben Yusef Khalifa (34) of Ibillin, a Galilee town, was indicted for the murder.
 According to the indictment, "Dadon struggled to escape and even scratched Halifa, but was not physically strong enough to get away.

 After his arrest, Khalifa said he picked Dadon up after he had dropped off workers in the industrial district of Migdal Ha'emek.
 Shelly's father dropped her at the junction at Afula Illit, where she was supposed to take a bus to her interview.
 She flagged a taxi to a job interview nearby, but instead Hussein Khalifa took her to a deserted parking lot and stabbed her to death.